 David McKay’s Choice: Astrid Roemer and Raoul de Jong

-Every month, a translator from Dutch to English gives literary tips by answering two questions: which translated book by a Flemish or Dutch author should everyone read?
+Every month, a translator of Dutch into English gives literary tips by answering two questions: which translated book by a Flemish or Dutch author should everyone read?
 And, which book absolutely deserves an English translation?
 To get publishers excited, an excerpt has already been translated.
 This time you will read the choice of David McKay, who translated work by the likes of Stefan Hertmans and Charlotte Van den Broeck.

 Must-read: ‘On a Woman’s Madness’ by Astrid Roemer

 In recent years, movements such as Black Lives Matter and developments in post-colonial studies have inspired translators and publishers to take a new and overdue interest in authors of colour and topics of race, racism, and social justice.
 In the small world of Dutch-English literary translation, this larger trend has led to a number of exciting publications, with several others still in progress.
 I’m proud to have grappled with themes of Dutch colonialism and racism in my translations of the classics Max Havelaar and We Slaves of Suriname, both of which are must-reads for anyone interested in Dutch culture, literature, or history.

 But here I’d like to highlight the very latest in translated Dutch literature: On a Woman's Madness by the Surinamese and Dutch author Astrid Roemer, translated by Lucy Scott, to be published on 21 February by Two Lines.
 Astrid Roemer holds a unique place in the Dutch literary world.
 Her challenging literary experiments, her subtle wordplay, the huge range of her writing, and her profound exploration of post-colonial themes have earned her the highest distinctions in the Dutch literary world, the P.C.
 Hooft Prize and the Dutch Literature Prize.